montagejs/montagejs.org/docs/theme-native-components.md

 # Native Theme

 The Native set uses the browser's default styles.
-Use this set if you want to custom design your user interface components yet still gain access to MontageJS features such as data binding and the MontageJS event handling model.
+Use this set if you want to custom design your user interface components yet still gain access to Mod features such as data binding and the Mod event handling model.

 ![Native](../images/themes/native.png)

 ## Benefits
-MontageJS native components support the same powerful binding and event listener models as the Digit and Matte themes.
+Mod native components support the same powerful binding and event listener models as the Digit and Matte themes.
 They also have the following benefits:

 * **Smaller footprint**: Custom components often include a number of elements to achieve the desired styling.
 In addition to the extra markup, the additional component CSS also has to be downloaded.